-The gut microbiome resides in your large intestine and is host to more than 1000 species of bacteria that perform certain important functions from shaping the immune system to influencing metabolism of nutrients to fortifying the intestinal mucosal barrier.
+The gut microbiome resides in your large intestine and is host to more than 1000 species of bacteria that perform certain important functions from shaping the immune system to influencing metabolism of nutrients to fortifying the intestinal mucosal barrier (gut barrier).

 - Intestinal permeability (SCFA producing bacteria and tight junction integrity)

-- Autoimmune disorders (celiac, Crohn’s, rheumatoid arthritis, etc)
+- Autoimmune health (celiac, Crohn’s, rheumatoid arthritis, etc)

 - Nutrition (Vitamin production, oxalate metabolism)